andreweduncan/andreweduncan/README.md

 ✅ loves helping people save time on manual processes </br>
 ✅ fond of green boxes
 <!---
-Uh, sorry I don't have much in the way of easter eggs.

 "Did you ever hear the tragedy of Darth Plagueis the Wise?"
 "No."
 "I thought not.
 It's not a story the Jedi would tell you.
 It's a Sith legend.
 Darth Plagueis... was a Dark Lord of the Sith so powerful and so wise, he could use the Force to influence the midi-chlorians... to create... life.
 He had such a knowledge of the dark side, he could even keep the ones he cared about... from dying."